GermainGirndt/TodayILearned/Python/django_advanced_topics_1_class_based_view.md

-# Django - Advanced Topics
+# Django - Advanced Topics 1 - Class Based View
 * probably not that advanced at all for experienced python developers

 ## Class-Based View